-Other homework
+Other assignments

-Some activities that will be related to course topics but are not reading assignments will be assigned throughout the semester.
+Activities related to course topics that are not reading assignments will be assigned throughout the semester.
+Students will participate in a group-based project to analyze samples, interpret stable isotope data, and present results to the class.
+This semester's project will be based on bird window collisions.
 Follow the Canvas webpage for more details on directions and due dates.